What Is Umbrella Insurance and Do I Need a Policy?Homeowners Insurance

 Umbrella insurance will cover the costs of medical treatment, funerals, or lawsuits for others’ injuries associated with the accident that exceed the limits of your auto or homeowners insurance.

 Your Teen Causes a Car Accident

-After borrowing your family car the day, your teen causes a car accident that severely injures a top executive for a big tech company.
+After borrowing your family car for the day, your teen causes a car accident that severely injures a top executive for a big tech company.
 The medical costs and lost wages exceed the limit of your auto policy.
 Umbrella insurance will cover the remainder.